ts95/Process-Memory/README.md

 	{
 		using (var pm = new ProcessMemory("spotify.exe", 0, Access.Read))
 		{
-			int address = 0x1D8153A4;
+			// The address the library will read from int address = 0x1D8153A4;

-			if (pm.ProcessExists)
+			// Check if the process is running currently if (pm.ProcessExists)
 			{
-				byte[] bytes = pm.ReadArray<byte>(address, 16);
+				// Read an array of bytes from the address byte[] bytes = pm.ReadArray<byte>(address, 16);

-				foreach (byte b in bytes)
+				// Print out each byte to the console foreach (byte b in bytes)
 					Console.WriteLine("0x{0:X2}", b);
 			}